M-Faheem-Khan/Reverse-Engineering/README.md

 ### Binaries
 Level 1
 - Performs string comparison on user input and hard coded password.
 If password is correct prints the flag.

+Level 2
+- Performs string comparison on user input and hard coded password.
+If password is correct prints the flag.

+Level 3
+- Performs string comparison on user input (character array) and hard coded password(character array).
+If password is correct prints the flag. (character array)